 An automatic clock time triggered water level controller circuit which responds to a real time clock input is discussed in the following article.
 The design also includes a water detection stage which makes sure the initialization takes place only in the presence of water in the tank or the pipe.
 The idea was requested by Miss Soumya Mathur.

-I make my each & every project form your guidance. i passed by 3rd yr only because of your project. u r biggest help of mine. without u n ur idea....m nothing. u teach your each n every project in simplest possible manner.
+I make my each & every project form your guidance. i passed by 3rd yr only because of your project.
+Your r biggest help of mine. without you and your ideas....m nothing.
+You teach your each n every project in simplest possible manner.

-each n every student on my batch n even our seniors take help from your ideas n site. u can imagine how famous u r in our college, that college has blocked your site in our hostel premises LAN n wifi.
-That's why i access your site from my cell n writing u mail on gmail. m in final year n i need ur help in my project.
+Each and every student on my batch and even our seniors take help from your ideas and site.
+You can imagine how popular you are in our college, that college has blocked your site in our hostel premises LAN & wifi.
+That's why i access your site from my cell n writing u mail on gmail.
+I'm in final year and i need your help in my project.

-if u don't help, i will FAIL in my project. your Semi Automatic Water Level Controller/Timer Circuit (https://homemade-circuits.com/2012/04/semi-automatic-water-level.html) is already made by one of our seniors. m planning to modify it a bit.
+If u don't help, i may FAIL in my project.
+Your Semi Automatic Water Level Controller/Timer Circuit (https://www.homemade-circuits.com/2012/04/cheap-semi-automatic-tank-water-over.html) is already made by one of our seniors.
+I am planning to modify it a bit.